menu icon

 Adding fringe to the scarf ends.

-Then using your fingers take the ends of the fringe and loop them through the hole you made and pull tight.
+Then using your fingers take the ends of the fringe and loop them through the hole you made, as well as the rows yarn tail, and pull tight.

 Repeat the above step alternating colors for the entire width of the scarf.
 Repeat on the other side of the scarf.
 I put 1 group of fringe per row.